OhiaJanny/alx-system_engineering-devops/0x00-shell_basics/README.md

 Use  `cp -nu *.html ..` to copy html file from the current working directory to the parent working directory

 Use `mv [[:upper:]]* /tmp/u` to move all files begining with uppercase letter

+Use `rm *~` to delete all files in the current working directory that ends with the character ~